Shakespeare in London

 By which I hold my name and majesty!
 (Act IV, scene iii)

-To a uncanny degree, Marlowe exemplified Tamburlaine’s creed in his own life.
+To an uncanny degree, Marlowe exemplified Tamburlaine’s creed in his own life.
 He was a boaster who could make good on his most outrageous vaunts.
 He was a violent man, frequently involved in street brawls and once acquitted of murder on a claim of self-defense.
-He was openly gay in an culture which tolerated homosexuality in private but vilified those who loved openly.
-He also served as a double agent in the dangerous conflict between Protestants and Catholics, traveling to the continent to flush out plans to topple the throne.
-It was Marlowe’s knowledge of important state secrets that may have finally gotten him killed by Elizabeth’s secret police.
+He was openly gay in a culture which tolerated homosexuality in private but vilified those who loved openly.
+Most dangerously, Marlowe also served as a double agent in the lethal conflict between Protestants and Catholics, traveling frequently to the continent to flush out plans to topple the throne.
+It was Marlowe’s knowledge of important state secrets that may have finally convinced Elizabeth’s secret police to have him murdered.
 During his brief career, Marlowe followed Tamburlaine with Doctor Faustus, The Jew of Malta, and Edward II, all masterpieces that still hold the stage, but his life was cut short in 1593 at the age of 29.
-He was murdered in a Deptford inn, stabbed in the eye, reportedly during an argument over a dinner bill.
+He died in a Deptford inn, stabbed in the eye, reportedly during an argument over a dinner bill.
 At least that was the official story.

 Shakespeare would learn much from his astonishing predecessor, much about the art of playwriting and the business of theatre but more still about the vital importance of keeping his own political opinions private in a police state.
 Marlowe may have inspired Shakespeare to become a playwright.
-Shakespeare’s first plays include a cycle about the War of the Roses (the English Civil War of the 15th century) which many scholars believe that Marlowe contributed significant passages.
-Together the two invented the History Play, a genre of drama which staged dramatizations of famous events from a time past whose connections to the present could be explored.
-Marlowe’s Tamburlaine looked at the Elizabethan era through an exotic lens and its central character seemed to encourage the London audience to find the courage to seize power without moral compunction.
+Shakespeare’s first plays include a cycle about the War of the Roses (the English Civil War of the 15th century) to which Marlowe may have contributed significant passages.
+Together the two invented the History Play, a genre of drama which dramatized famous events from a time past whose connections to the present could be explored.
+Marlowe’s Tamburlaine looked at the Elizabethan era through an exotic lens, and its central character seemed to encourage the London audience to find the courage to seize power without moral compunction.
 In Henry VI, part II, Shakespeare actually staged a revolution in the heart of the city, but his moral was far different.
-In 1450 Jack Cade led an army of peasants, laborers and shopkeepers into the city and briefly took power.
+In 1450 Jack Cade led an army of peasants, laborers and shopkeepers into London and briefly took power.
 One of his followers uttered the immortal line, “First thing we do is kill all the lawyers.”
-Eventually, anyone who can read is targeted by the mob.
+Eventually, anyone who can read will be targeted by the mob.
 Shakespeare depicted the vaunting ambition celebrated by Marlowe as chaotic anarchy, but these scenes are clearly the best in the play, and we sympathize with Cade as well as revile him.
-From the outset, Shakespeare understood how to create more compelling drama than Marlowe.
-His characters can be seen from at least two different perspectives simultaneously.
+From the outset, Shakespeare understood how to create more compelling drama than Marlowe by depicting the contradictions of his characters.
 Jack Cade can be seen as a hero and as a villain.
 Through the use of deft irony, Shakespeare not only heightens the complexity of his characterizations and the conflicts in the action, but he gives himself political cover.
 By presenting both the radical and the conservative interpretations of any given situation, he could explore the most controversial topics without fearing Marlowe’s fate.

 The Plague Year of 1592 and the Sonnets